Central place theory: Central place theory and spatial interaction models

 It was once thought that central place theory is not compatible with spatial interaction models (SIM).
 It is paradoxical however that some times towns or shopping centres are planned with CPT, and subsequently evaluated with SIM.

-Openshaw and Veneris (2003) succeeded in linking these two major regional theories in a clear and theoretically consistent way: using the data they derived from the operationalization of CPT, they experimented with several SIM.
+Openshaw and Veneris (2003) succeeded in linking these two major regional theories in a clear and theoretically consistent way: using the data they derived from the operationalisation of CPT, they experimented with several SIM.
 Following a thorough investigation via computer simulation, they reached important theoretical and practical conclusions.

 Smith was able to delineate medical care regions (the range), describe the hierarchy of medical services, the population base required of each medical specialty (threshold), the efficiency of regions, and the importance of how an area was settled to the delivery of medical care, that is, according to traffic, market or administrative principles.